TEMPLE OF HOPE

 Non-Denominational Church

-The Lord continued to work with him, however, giving him every chance to surrender to Him.
-Then one day, the Holy Spirit gave him a gift of wisdom and spiced his life with understanding.
-Being a man who had realized the influence of God all his life, he began to search and seek the knowledge that it would take for him to do his Master's Will.
-He then went into the wilderness and studied the Bible and nature for three years.
 In 1973, he attended classes at National Divine Spiritual Church.
-He was given spiritual instruction under the direction of Bishop Hiram O'Neal and the Reverend Mother Sarah Coleman.
+There he was given spiritual instruction under the direction of the late Bishop Hiram O'Neal.
+He was also taught by the late Reverend Mother and Overseer Sarah Coleman of St. Mark Spiritual Church.
 He was ordained to minister the gospel by Bishop Albert Martin in 1975.
-In 1976 and 1977, he served at the St. Mark Spiritual Church under the leadership of Overseer Sarah Coleman.
-In the early 1980's he also ministered under a standing engagement at the Emmanuel Holy Temple under the leadership of Overseer Minnie Sharlow.
+In 1976 and 1977, he served at the St. Mark Spiritual Church under the leadership of Overseer Coleman.
+In the early 1980's he also ministered under a standing engagement at the Emmanuel Holy Temple under the leadership of the late Overseer Minnie Sharlow.
 He then began teaching classes in wisdom.

 In 1981, the Spirit of God led him to start a ministry in Washington, DC.
 After ministering for several years, he opened a Christian counseling center on Dill Avenue in Southwest Atlanta.
 Through his service, the Lord revealed to him the Temple of Hope Church.
 He immediately prayed and the Lord directed him to 898 McDaniel Street, Southwest where with the help of the Lord he remodeled the building, every nail, board and screw.

-In 1995 Overseer Kimball was presented with an honorary Doctorate of Divinity Degree in recognition of his outstanding work in the ministry.
-The members of the Temple of Hope very affectionately give him honor as Dr. R. L. Kimball.
-Overseer Kimball had been a student of the faith for many years and is ordained to not only to minister but to also provide spiritual guidance, prophetic vision, and physical and psychological counseling through the guidance of the Holy Spirit.
+The members of the Temple of Hope very affectionately gave him honor as Dr. R. L. Kimball.
+Overseer Kimball had been a student of the faith for many years and was ordained to not only to minister but to also provide spiritual guidance, prophetic vision, and physical and psychological counseling through the guidance of the Holy Spirit.
 In addition to ministry, Overseer Kimball was a phenomenal artist and musician.
-He is the artist who painted the cross currently housed in the Temple of Hope.
+He was the artist who painted the cross currently housed in the Temple of Hope.

 Under the leadership of Overseer Kimball the Church continuously grew.
 It was under Overseer Kimball’s direction that on October 13, 2005, the church made a full purchase the building in which we are currently housed.
 The Lord further blessed us, by providing a means for us to totally renovate the building.